 This command allows you to go to one of the memory channels that is stored on the radio.
 It is not supported by the RLC-ICM.
 These memories must be set up ahead of time, since there is no way to program them using the RBI-1.
 The controller doesn't know what frequency (or any of the other settings) the memory has in it - that is determined totally by the radio.
 Only some radios support this feature.
 The most common use for memories is to go to frequencies that you can't get to otherwise, such as NOAA weather frequency.
 If you have more than one radio connected to the RBI-1, the memory recall command always goes to the last radio you sent a frequency to.
-So if you are on two meters and you want to recall a memory on the 220 radio, you need to enter a 220 frequency first to select that radio, then use this command does not work on the RLC-ICM, as those band modules to not have internal memories.
+So if you are on two meters and you want to recall a memory on the 220 radio, you need to enter a 220 frequency first to select that radio, then use this command to go to the memory.
+The number of memories available is determined by the radio.
+This command does not work on the RLC-ICM, as those band modules to not have internal memories.
 It is possible to program macros on the controller that go to a specific frequency, offset, etc and use them like memories.